sowcow/blog/content/posts/why-we-forget.md

 I saw it somewhere during the year.
 I think it is generally available explanation touching a lot of interesting non-fiction topics.

-Authors of the presentation also wrote a book that I have read: Why We Forget and How To Remember Better: The Science Behind Memory.
+The author of the presentation also wrote a book that I have read: Why We Forget and How To Remember Better: The Science Behind Memory.

 So now I got the idea to write about what I remembered from the book.